 The course consists of 10 lessons.
 Each one contains a wealth of valuable, practical information.
 And if you score 70 or above on the optional exam, you’ll receive 1 credit toward certification as a Master Surface Finisher.
 MSF is the world’s most respected – and most widely recognized – designation for finishing industry professionals.
 Those passing 6 course exams earn the coveted MSF designation.

-This training program is beneficial for operators and supervisors of job shops and captive shops performing precious metals plating operations on a variety of substrates.
+This training program is beneficial for operators and supervisors of contract and captive shops performing precious metal plating.
 The course is also beneficial for industry sales personnel.

-The goal of this course is to provide students with a broad range of information related to methods of preparing parts for precious metal plating and to understand each precious metals plating process, what can go wrong and how to solve plating problems.
+The goal of this course is to provide students with a broad range of information related to preparing parts for precious metal plating and to exploring each “PM” plating process, what can go wrong and how to solve plating problems.

 At the conclusion of this course, attendees can expect to: